rcgsheffield/sheffield_hpc/stanage/software/apps/nextflow.rst

     module load Nextflow/22.04.0
     nextflow run tutorial.nf

-You can now submit this job to the SLURM scheduler with
+You can now submit this job to the SLURM scheduler with:

 .. code-block:: console
   :emphasize-lines: 1